-- Nothing displayed (when not connected) - No Application in the controller
+- Nothing displayed (when not connected).

+- No Application in the controller.

+- Version information (when available).

+- Syntax of the version label is: <project_name>:<version>

 When an application is active in the target, you can hold the mouse over the text field to display a tooltip with the detailed version information, including a timestamp of the compilation.